JeremiahKaren/35percent.github.io/_posts/2020-02-17-biscuit-factory-is-back.md

 While Southwark has been reduced to a bystander in the decision making, GLA has indulged in a pick n mix of the [bewildering number of affordable housing policies](https://www.london.gov.uk/sites/default/files/biscuit_factory_hearing_report.pdf) (Footnote; GLA representation hearing report paras 220-236) and decided that only 140 pseudo-social rent homes need be built, with 342 DMR at much higher rents - an exact reversal of the proportions of social to intermediate housing, given by Southwark's policy.

 So, in sum, a Labour Mayor has called in a development that a Labour council has rightly refused because it has no social rented housing, ignored that council's own affordable housing policies, and applied his own, weaker policies, all to help a developer build something without any proper social rented housing.

+## Keeping Build to Rent rented

+Many of the other provisions are familiar from the proposed development of the [Elephant and Castle Shopping Centre](http://35percent.org/shopping-centre/), also a BtR development.
+As at the Elephant a legal covenant is needed to ensure that the BtR development remains for rent, not for sale.
+The covenant for the Biscuit Factory is only for 20 years though, whereas Southwark required thirty years from developer Delancey for the shopping centre; in any event the covenant does not entirely stop a developer selling on, if they are prepared to pay a penalty, known as 'claw-back'.

 ## Poor doors